Inventory Management

 • Reduced profit margins

-• Resources wasted managing inventory that’s virtually unsellable
+• Resources wasted managing inventory that can’t be moved

 • Resources diverted from the rest of a business’s inventory management strategy

-Usually, businesses find themselves with surplus inventory because they’ve forecasted demand incorrectly, have mismanaged their inventory ordering processes, do not understand what inventory they need and when, or because some unforeseeable event—such as a supply chain crisis; a natural disaster; or even a global pandemic—has caused rapid, extreme changes to customer behavior.
+Sometimes, businesses find themselves with surplus inventory because they’ve forecasted demand incorrectly, have mismanaged their inventory ordering processes, or do not understand what inventory they need and when.
+But it can also be due to unforeseen circumstances, like sudden shifts in customer behavior, economic changes, or because some unforeseeable event, such as a supply chain crisis, a natural disaster, or even a global pandemic.

 Regardless of why your business has found itself with surplus inventory, surplus inventory liquidation can help your company recoup some of the costs associated with excess inventory.